 Catering to the ‘always-connected generation

 Being accessible to current and potential customers is the most important aspect of customer interaction.
-This is particularly challenging in today’s setting, where time and geography are no longer important and the customer expects businesses to be reachable at all hours of the day and night.
+This is particularly challenging in today’s setting, where time and geography are no longer important and the customer expects businesses to be reachable all day and night.

-While the advent of chatbots has eliminated the need for businesses to hire additional employees to cover multiple shifts, bringing developers onboard to build bots that can meet multiple requirements can end up being costly too.
-Instead, try thinking along the lines of using a sales engagement software that provides easy-to-use features like drag-and-drop chatbot builders.
+While the advent of chatbots has eliminated the need for businesses to hire additional employees to cover multiple shifts, bringing developers on board to build bots that can meet multiple requirements can end up being costly too.
+Instead, try thinking along the lines of using sales engagement software that provides easy-to-use features like drag-and-drop chatbot builders.

 Making AI chatbots more human